 10. Social Media

-We are present on social media platforms and other online platforms in order to communicate with interested persons as well as to inform them about our activities and operations.
+We are present on social media platforms and other online platforms in order to be able to communicate with interested persons as well as to inform them about our activities and operations.
 In connection with such platforms, personal data may also be processed outside of Switzerland and the European Economic Area (EEA).

 The General Terms and Conditions (GTC) and Terms of Use as well as data protection declarations and other provisions of the individual operators of such platforms also apply in each case.
 These provisions inform in particular about the rights of data subjects directly against the respective platform, which includes, for example, the right to information.

-Further information on the nature, scope and purpose of data processing, information on the rights of data subjects and the contact details of Facebook as well as Facebook's data protection officer can be found in the Data Protection Statement of Facebook.
+Skinther information on the nature, scope and purpose of data processing, information on the rights of data subjects and the contact details of Facebook as well as Facebook's data protection officer can be found in the Data Protection Statement of Facebook.
 We have concluded the so-called "Addendum for Responsible Parties" with Facebook, thereby agreeing in particular that Facebook is responsible for ensuring the rights of data subjects.
 For the so-called Page Insights, the corresponding information can be found on the page "Page Insights Information" including "Page Insights Data Information".

 11. Third Party Services